chuckstack/chuckstack.github.io/src-ls/introduction.md

 # Introduction

 <!-- copied_from_home_page -->
 **What makes us special?** <u><i>conversational enterprise computing</i></u> on an open source technology stack...
 We are tired of ERP's hitting organizations with thousands of barely relevant fields that overly complicate processes.
-We offer a better way to support enterprise data.
+We offer a better way to support enterprise data and build [superclerk](./ls/terminology.html#superclerk) talent.

 chuck-stack is both a collection of tools and an application framework that help small to medium organizations manage data and processes.